psibuck/LDJam48/README.md

 The theme for this years Ludum Dare is **Deeper and Deeper**

 # Deepest Space
-Deepest Space is a game inspired by asteroids.
+Deepest Space is a game inspired by asteroids.<br/>
-The aim of the game is to get as deep into space as you can, starting from your home planet.
+The aim of the game is to get as deep into space as you can, starting from your home planet.<br/>
-Set a high score by getting the furthest you can in the least amount of time! :stopwatch:
+Set a high score by getting the furthest you can in the least amount of time! :stopwatch:<br/>
-Your rocket's :rocket: fuel will deplete over time, so youl need to harvest planets for more on your trek through space!
+Your rocket's :rocket: fuel will deplete over time, so youl need to harvest planets for more on your trek through space!<br/>

 ![](bart.gif)